Legal Quays: Expansion

-The regime set out in the 1559 Act lasted into the 18th century.
+The regime set out in the 1559 act lasted into the 18th century.
 Seventy-four English towns were eventually designated as ports and authorised Legal Quays were established within them.
-However, this system proved too limited to cope with the demand in the Port of London and further wharves, known as "public sufferance wharves", were established under an Act of 1786.
+However, this system proved too limited to cope with the demand in the Port of London and further wharves, known as "public sufferance wharves", were established under an order of the Commissioners of Her Majesty's Customs, on the 13 May 1789.
 Most were located on the south bank of the Thames.
 They were used to land low-duty goods, but with no expansion in the list of ports or Legal Quays, or increases to the size of the quays themselves, quay space was constantly in short supply and was not remotely adequate for the demands of increasing levels of trade.

 By way of illustration, by 1800 around 1,775 vessels had to moor in a space with capacity for only 545.
 The legal quays had not added any more frontage since 1666 and warehouse space was very limited.
 Congestion and delays were constant and chronic, with most vessels forced to unload while moored in the river rather than being able to moor alongside a quay.
 The long delays and lack of security led to widespread problems with theft and pilferage.
 The issue was eventually addressed with the construction of enclosed docks to the east of the City, notably on the Isle of Dogs and in Wapping, Blackwall and Rotherhithe, each with their own Legal Quays and secure bonded warehouses.
-The Customs Consolidation Act 1853 allowed Legal Quays and bonded warehouses to be built outside the docks, and by 1866, nearly 120 riverside wharves had obtained these privileges.
+The Customs Consolidation Act 1853 (16 & 17 Vict. c.
+107) allowed Legal Quays and bonded warehouses to be built outside the docks, and by 1866, nearly 120 riverside wharves had obtained these privileges.